jacksonbrumbaugh/PercentOffTool/README.md

 Import the module into a PowerShell session

 # Third
-Once you have the PercentOff parameter set as desired, Run "Start-PercentOffTool"
+Once you have the PercentOff parameter set as desired

+Run "Start-PercentOffTool"

 & follow the menu prompts

-As an example
+# Example
-if one inputs a value of 3.5
+If one inputs a value of 3.5

-then the "To" would display as 3.15 since the default 10% off from 3.5 is 3.15
+Then the "To" would display as 3.15

+Since the default 10% off from 3.5 is 3.15